8 Things to Know About Assisted Living

 For more information about sharing your life with a pet, check out our blog post, The Health Benefits of Owning a Pet and Pet-Friendly Places in Hamilton, NJ.

-According to the World Health Organization, around 50 million people have dementia across the globe with nearly 10 million new cases every year.
-They project that by 2030, the total number of people with dementia will reach 82 million; and by 2050, it’s projected to reach an astonishing 152 million worldwide.
+According to the World Health Organization (WHO), approximately 50 million people have dementia across the globe, with nearly 10 million new cases being diagnosed every year.
+WHO researchers project that by 2030, the total number of people with dementia will reach 82 million.
+By 2050, that number is projected to reach an astonishing 152 million worldwide.

-In the US, according to the Institute for Dementia Research and Prevention, at least five million people are dealing with age-related dementias.
+According to the Institute for Dementia Research and Prevention, at least five million people in the United States are dealing with age-related dementia.
 The Alzheimer’s Association, however, provides even higher numbers.
-They estimate that 5.7 million Americans are living with Alzheimer’s.
-With Alzheimer’s accounting for approximately 70% of dementia cases, that comes to over 8.1 million dementia cases.
+It estimates that 5.7 million Americans are living with Alzheimer’s.
 And the numbers are expected to grow.
-Even now, one in 10 people age 65 and older has Alzheimer’s.
-Someone in the United States is diagnosed with Alzheimer’s every 65 seconds, and by 2050, it’s expected to increase to one every 33 seconds.
+Someone in the United States is diagnosed with Alzheimer’s every 65 seconds, and by 2050, that rate is expected to increase to one every 33 seconds.

-These people will likely require some form of care, many in specialized memory care communities.
-Early on, dementia patients are often able to live among the regular population of assisted living communities, but as symptoms worsen, they may be required to transition to specialized memory care units which provide greater security, reduce agitation and frustration, and improve quality of life.
+Individuals with dementia or Alzheimer’s will likely require some form of specialized care, many in memory care communities.
+Early on, dementia patients are often able to live at assisted living communities, but as symptoms worsen, they may be required to transition to specialized memory care units that may provide greater security, reduce agitation and frustration, and improve quality of life.
 Staff are specially trained to deal with the needs of the memory-impaired population.
 At Hamilton, we offer memory care, we’re focused on maximizing the abilities of those living with memory impairment in a comfortable place that feels like home.
 If you would like to learn more about our community, please download our memory care resource guide.

-After sharing so many years of their life, it’s important for married couples to remain together as they move into an assisted living community.
-This can become increasingly difficult when each person has differing care needs and even more so as care needs change.
+After sharing so many years of their life, married couples want to remain together as they move into an assisted living community.
+However, this can become increasingly difficult when each person has differing care needs and even more so as care needs change.

 Communities understand a couple’s desire to remain together and most will work to accommodate couples.
 Sometimes communities have double occupancy apartments, which come with a premium price tag.
 If you are looking for a community where a married couple can remain together, do your homework.
 Look at the sizes of apartments that are available and determine the space needed by the two people as you look for Hamilton assisted living communities.

 Discover Homestead at Hamilton